SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Acknowledgements

 \section{Acknowledgements}

 All of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
 This project is based on observations made with the NASA/ESA Hubble Space Telescope and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESA), and the Canadian Astronomy Data Centre (CADC/NRC/CSA).
+Some image simulations were based on observations taken by the 3D-HST Treasury Program (GO 12177 and 12328) with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.

 We acknowledge support for HST programs AR-09955 and AR-15810 provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-Work by RGA was supported by NASA under award number 80GSFC21M0002.
+Work by R.G.A. was supported by NASA under award number 80GSFC21M0002.

 We especially thank the entire SKYSURF team for their contributions to making this project successful.
+We also thank the thoughtful for reviewer for the beneficial comments that helped clarify this work.

 We also acknowledge the indigenous peoples of Arizona, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of the land has enabled us to be at ASU’s Tempe campus in the Salt River Valley, where this work was conducted.